 - Google Adwords and SEM is easy.
 Of every topic I mention in this post, without reservation I would claim that GREAT Google Adwords marketing is the most complicated and time-consuming thing you can do.
 Not only do you have to choose keywords, you have 5 different types of keywords to work with and 4 different ad types.
 You have to choose where to market, who to market to, what sites to market on, what problem a customer typing in a certain keyword is actually trying to solve.
 Dr. Glenn Livingston did studies showing a person searching for “guinea pig”, “guinea pigs”, and “guinea pig care” are all looking for vastly different things and are at different levels in the buying cycle.
 Then of course you have to understand how to setup scientifically sound tests to actually determine what’s working and what’s not.
 That’s just the beginning…

 - You need to invest in more traffic (SEO and SEM).
 For most websites you first need to invest in converting more visitors to leads.
 For instance, if your current website converts 3% and you bump that up to 4.5% that’s the equivalent of getting 50% more traffic at no extra cost.
-(Our 2 best sites in March 2012 were converting over 8% online in their target market.)
+(Our best sites in 2013 were converting over 25% in their target market.)

 - The best way to increase conversion is with a better offer.
-This could be true however my testing indicates that this is rarely the case.
-When I create a site with multiple calls-to-action such as “contact us”, “schedule an appointment” and “special offers” almost always the “special offers” gets the least traffic.
+This could be true however our testing indicates that this is rarely the case.
+When we create a site with multiple calls-to-action such as “contact us”, “schedule an appointment” and “special offers” almost always the “special offers” gets the least traffic.
 Your site could perform differently, though.

 - A video on your website will increase conversion.
 Generally this is true, however a company that helps people organize their closet space did tests on a lead-capture page with and without a video and found a 439% increase in conversion WITHOUT a video.
 Does this mean video is bad?
 Of course not.
 It just means that there are a lot of other factors to consider.